-An information security audit is an audit on the level of compliance with the security policy and standards as a basis to determine the overall state of the existing protection and to verify whether the existing protection has been performed properly.
+An information security audit is an audit on the level of compliance with the security policy and standards as a basis to determine the overall state of the existing protection and to verify whether the existing protection measures have been performed properly.
 The security audit is an on-going process to ensure that current security measures comply with departmental IT security policies, standards, and other contractual or legal requirements.

-While there are similarities in certain functions, below is a highlight of the key difference between security risk assessment and security audit.
+While there are similarities in certain functions, below is a highlight of the key differences between security risk assessment and security audit.

-Security Risk Assessment Security Audit The identification of threat and vulnerabilities, evaluation of the levels of risk involved, and determination of an acceptable level of risk and corresponding risk mitigation strategies The processes to ascertain the effective implementation of security measures against the departmental IT security policies, standards, and other contractual or legal requirements Focus on the risk perspective, assessment areas not necessarily related to security policies and standards Focus on the compliance perspective, assess against security policies, standards or other pre-defined criteria For new information systems, conduct early in the system development life cycle and before the system is put in production Periodic review, on-going process For existing information systems, conduct at least once every two years or when major changes are made Can be a self-assessment or completed by an independent third party Must be completed by an independent third party Key deliverable: risk register and risk mitigation measures Key deliverable: compliance checklist
+Security Risk Assessment Security Audit The identification of threat and vulnerabilities, evaluation of the levels of risk involved, and determination of an acceptable level of risk and corresponding risk mitigation strategies The processes to ascertain the effective implementation of security measures against the departmental IT security policies, standards, and other contractual or legal requirements Focus on the risk perspective, assessment areas not necessarily related to security policies and standards Focus on the compliance perspective, assess against security policies, standards or other pre-defined criteria It can be a self-assessment by B/D or completed by an independent third party Must be completed by an independent third party Key deliverables: risk register and risk treatment measures Key deliverable: compliance checklist